Back to Blog

 Before anyone watches a single second of your video, they see your thumbnail.
 It's your billboard on the YouTube highway.
 And if it doesn't stop the scroll, your content never gets a chance.
 Most weak click-through rates trace back to a handful of repeatable thumbnail mistakes, not bad luck.

-The average CTR on YouTube is 2–10%.
-Top creators consistently hit 8–12%.
+The average CTR on YouTube is 2 to 10%.
+Top creators consistently hit 8 to 12%.
 The difference?
 Their thumbnails, and specifically, avoiding the thumbnail mistakes below.

 The most common YouTube thumbnail mistakes and CTR fixes, generated in Creator AI